 The majority of treatment procedures will result in complete removal of the abnormal cells (complete excision).

-In some cases, HGD cells will be present at the edges of the removed section (positive margins), and patients may need further treatment to ensure complete removal of the abnormal tissue.
-In the audit, 14% of endoscopic resections had positive deep margins.
-The majority of patients with this outcome had a plan for further endoscopic treatment.
+In some cases, HGD cells will be present at the edges of the removed section

-Annual Report Pages 16-17
+(positive margins), and patients may need further treatment to ensure complete removal of the abnormal tissue.

 OG cancer specialist surgical centres